Debt Service Coverage Ratio (DSCR) Calculator

 Frequently Asked Questions

-Q: What is considered a minimum safe DSCR for commercial financing in 2026?
+Q: What is minimum safe DSCR for commercial financing?

-A: Most conservative commercial banks and institutional lenders mandate a minimum DSCR of 1.25x.
-This ensures the asset generates 25% more cash flow than its debt obligations require.
-Aggressive alternative lenders may accept a 1.15x ratio, whereas high-risk property types might require a safer cushion of 1.35x or greater.
+A: Most banks mandate minimum DSCR of 1.25x, ensuring assets generate 25% more cash flow than debt obligations require.
+Alternative lenders may accept 1.15x, while high-risk properties might need 1.35x+.

-Q: How do I accurately calculate Net Operating Income (NOI) for DSCR?
+Q: How do I accurately calculate Net Operating Income (NOI)?

-Q: Can I legally improve my DSCR profile before presenting it to lenders?
+Q: Can I improve my DSCR profile before presenting to lenders?

 A: Absolutely.
-You can strengthen your ratio through two main levers: either maximize your NOI by optimizing property operations and lease structures, or mitigate your annual debt service by negotiating a longer amortization timeline or introducing a larger down payment to lower the principal borrowing amount.
+Strengthen your ratio by maximizing NOI through optimized operations and leases, or mitigating debt service by negotiating longer amortization or introducing larger down payments.

-Q: How do residential rental property DSCR loans differ from commercial ones?
+Q: How do residential rental DSCR loans differ from commercial?